Gay village: United States

 Andersonville is another of Chicago's gay villages.
 It became known as "Girlstown" in the 1980s and 1990s following an influx of lesbian couples to the area.
 Residents attribute this initial migration to a well-loved feminist bookstore called Women and Children First moving to Andersonville after being priced out of Boystown.
 In the mid-2000s, more families and older people started moving into Boystown, and many gay men also made the move to Girlstown.
 In the last decade, the number of married gay men in Andersonville actually surpassed the number of married lesbians and many of the neighborhood's lesbian-centric business have closed.
-Still, Andersonville retains its historical significance for the lesbian community and its identity as a haven for LGBT people.
+Still, Andersonville retains its historical significance for the lesbian community and its identity as a haven for LGBTQ people.

 Despite its large gay population and higher concentration of gay venues, the South Beach area in Miami Beach, Florida, was never exclusively gay, because of its popularity among straight people alike.
 Philadelphia's traditional gay village comprises several downtown blocks and is called "the Gayborhood".
-The LGBT culture in Philadelphia has an established presence that includes clubs, bars, and restaurants as well as health facilities for the LGBT community.
-Philadelphia's "Gayborhood" contains 68 rainbow street sign signs throughout the community.
+The LGBTQ culture in Philadelphia has an established presence that includes clubs, bars, and restaurants as well as health facilities for the LGBTQ community.
+Philadelphia's Gayborhood contains 68 rainbow street signs throughout the community.
 Washington, D.C.'s Dupont Circle and Logan Circle area are known for its many gay oriented bars, restaurants, and shops.
 Dupont Circle is also known for its annual High Heel Drag Queen Race.
 The Short North in downtown Columbus, Ohio, is primarily known as an art district, but has a strong gay community and a high concentration of gay-oriented clubs and bars.
 In Boston, the trendy and upscale South End neighborhood has a large population of gay men, and the Jamaica Plain and Roslindale neighborhoods are home to scores of lesbians, also with vibrant but less trendy downtown areas.
 Montreal's Gay Village (Le Village, in French) is considered one of North America's largest in population, concentration, and scope.